TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Ohm's Law applies, so wherever there is a voltage difference you will see current flow - in whatever direction it chooses

-The purpose of the series diode in the
+The purpose of the series

-feedback) in the
+(positive feedback) in the

 circuit whenever a voltage difference in the B+ rail appears